Salkantay Trail: Towards Machu Picchu

 Humantay Lake

 This is the first attraction faced by brave hikers along the Salkantay Trail.
-The Humantay Lake, without a doubt, is a gem found amid the challenges imposed by nature to reach it.
+The Humantay Lake, without a doubt, is a gem found amid the challenges that nature imposed to reach it.
 And we’re not exaggerating in treating her that way!

 Cocalmayo Hot Springs